docarray/docarray/docs/user_guide/representing/array.md

 !!! note
-    To be able to extend your schema to the Array level, `AnyDocArray` needs to contain homogenous Document.
+    To be able to extend your schema to the Array level, `AnyDocArray` needs to contain a homogenous Document.

 This is where the custom syntax `DocList[DocType]` comes into play.

 !!!
     `DocList[DocType]` creates a custom [`DocList`][docarray.array.doc_list.doc_list.DocList] that can only contain `DocType` Documents.

-This syntax is inspired by more statically typed languages, and even though it might offend Python purists, we believe that it is actually a good user experience to think of Array of `BaseDoc` rather than just an array of non-homogenous `BaseDoc`.
+This syntax is inspired by more statically typed languages, and even though it might offend Python purists, we believe that it is a good user experience to think of an Array of `BaseDoc` rather than just an array of non-homogenous `BaseDoc`.